 I am a clinical psychologist, mental health services researcher, and adjunct professor.
 I have worked in a range of clinical settings including outpatient clinics, community mental health centers, inpatient settings, and as a consultation liaison in primary care.
-I completed specialized training at the Master- and doctoral-level in clinical geropsychology and have worked with older adults and their families in the community and in long-term care facilities.
+I completed specialized training at the Master- and doctoral-level in clinical geropsychology and have worked with older adults and their families in the community, long-term care facilities, and outpatient settings.

-My current research and evaluation activities focus on recovery-oriented care and treatment outcomes for adults with serious mental illnesses and the integration of primary care and mental health services.
-My other research interests include suicide prevention, the role of sleep quality in physical and mental health, and active self-management programs for chronic illnesses.
+My current research and evaluation activities focus on two national studies using Medicaid/Medicare data.
+One study examines the service use patterns, predictors, and outcomes of attempted suicide in older adults.
+The other project focuses on recovery-oriented care and treatment outcomes for adults with serious mental illnesses.
+My other research interests include the role of sleep quality in physical and mental health and active self-management programs for chronic illnesses.

 For the last 15 years, I have also enjoyed teaching a range of psychology, counseling, and research courses to undergraduate and graduate students.

 Education & Training

 |PsyD||Ferkauf Graduate School of Psychology, Albert Einstein College of Medicine, Clinical Psychology (2006)|

 |Department of Health and Human Services Training Scholarship in Geropsychology||Ferkauf Graduate School of Psychology|